 We provide large, tall cages for our chins.
 They really require more height as opposed to width for their climbing and jumping.
 We also provide a wheel, either Flying Saucers or the Chin Spin from Quality Cage for exercise.
 Wood like Manzanita branches are also good and untreated pine shelves for resting and chewing are great.
 The more you give them to chew in the cage, the less they will be interested in your furniture when they are running.
 A wooden nest box is nice for them to sleep in and chew on, and if possible, place it high in the cage, as they like to sleep up high.
 Crockery dishes are preferred over plastic, again because of the chewing, and also because they can tip the plastic ones over and roll them around the cage.
 You can also purchase dishes that attach to the side of the cage, these prevent them from peeing in their food.
 Even the odd toilet paper roll becomes a great toy that they love to destroy.
 Any wood toys are great, just make sure if they are colored wood that it is non-toxic and doesn't contain minerals or other "bird" treats which aren't chin friendly.

 Getting to know your chin:

 Chins take care of their own fur, they only require the occasional dust bath.
 Grooming them either with a brush or a fine-tooth comb is generally done when chins are being shown.
 When combing or brushing, always brush from the rear forward and always brush against the grain of the fur.
 Once in a while you may need to give a chin an actual bath - either because of a spraying mate, or a fight in the nursing cage.
 You can always use shampoos for cats, but nothing with flea insecticides or any other additives, and make sure you dry the chin completely with a towel and blow dry their fur on a warm setting.
 DO NOT LEAVE THEM WET!
-They could get sick and even get pneumonia, so make sure they're as dry as you can possibly get them before putting them back in the cage.
+They can develop mold in their fur if not dried sufficiently enough.